Parent and Carer Frequently Asked Questions

 Students have been instructed that if they are displaying symptoms, as per those detailed above, they must not travel to college and instead should self-isolate, informing their personal tutor or area PA by phone.

 If students develop symptoms whilst on-site, they will be directed to Student Services where they will be assessed.
-Those showing Covid-19 symptoms will be isolated until they can be picked up by a parent/guardian.
+Those showing Covid-19 symptoms will be isolated until they can be picked up by a parent/carer.

 It is the curriculum department’s responsibility to ensure any learner who is self-isolating is engaging in online learning and tutoring to ensure they do not fall behind.
 If you feel this is not happening sufficiently please contact the department PA or course tutor.
 You can phone main reception on 01270 625131 who can direct you if you do not have direct contact details.